Automattic/node-wpcom-oauth/Readme.md

 ### WPOAuth#urlToConnect(resource)

-return a string with the url to start the oauth connection
+return a string with the url that points to first step for get the oauth connection.

 ### WPOAuth#setCode(code)

-Set the code to then try to request the access token.
+Set the needed code to request the access token.

 ### WPOAuth#requestAccessToken(fn)

-Init the OAuth2 request to wordpress.com.
-The method execute the function callback when it's done.
+Start the OAuth2 request to wordpress.com.
+The method execute callback function when it's done.

 ## License